VxTi/cstride/README.md

    npm start
    ```
 3. Open the provided local URL in your browser.
+   This will likely be `http://localhost:3000/`

 ## Standard Library

 Stride's standard library is located in `packages/standard-library/` and includes math, memory, and I/O modules.
+This is still in development.

 ## Contributing